caryeun/adfpl/README.md

 Azure Data Factory consists of 2 planes: the "control plane" and "data plane".

-The "control plane" store metadata such as pipeline definition and schedule, and provides Data Factory pipelines authoring and monitoring.
+The "control plane" stores metadata such as pipeline definition and schedule, and provides Data Factory pipelines authoring and monitoring capabilities.

 The "data plane" is a compute infrastructure called Integration Runtime (IR) to provide data integration capabilities.
 It connects to "linked service", which are data stores or compute services, to perform "activities", which can be copying data between data stores, running Data Flows, or dispatching transform activities to other Azure services such as HDInsight, Databricks and Azure Machine Learning.